caliles/svi_and_home_sales/README.md

 **[state-fips-code]** = a two-digit state Federal Information Processing System (FIPS), i.e **48** for Texas.
 Use **All** if you want to pull all records for all states.

 **[google-cloud-project]** = the Google Cloud project where you want to deploy the data.
-This code was tested in the same Google Cloud project where the data would reside.
+This has to be the original project created when initial_data_engineering_setup.py was run.

 **[name-of-bigquery-dataset-for-data]** = the BigQuery dataset name in which you want your code to be hosted.
-The code will build the dataset in BigQuery if it doesn't already exist.
+This has to be the original dataset created when initial_data_engineering_setup.py was run.

 **[name-of-bigquery-table-for-data]** = the BigQuery table to where you want the code to push the data.
 This has to be the original table created when initial_data_engineering_setup.py was run.